efarish/portfolio/mobile/kivy_gps_tracker/README.md

 ## Jupyter Notebook

 In the `client` directory is a Jupyter notebook that has examples of called the AWS service.

+## A WebSocket Python Script

+A script to connect to the API Gateway WebSocket.

 ## Kivy Client